maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 For line height

 ...a modular scale based on ratios derived from harmonic intervals or the golden ratio.
 Yowza!

+When your lines are longer you need more line height, otherwise your readers might get lost.

+The darker the color use for your typeface the more line height you will need in order not to overwhelm the rest of the site.

 #### Color